Cromlix House: History

-Following a period of financial difficulties, staff phoned guests telling them their reservations would not be honoured and added a statement to the website that read: "We regret to inform you that as of 16th February 2012, Cromlix House Hotel ceased trading."
-The property had been listed for sale since August 2011.
+The hotel closed in 2011 and again in early 2013.
 In February 2013, it was confirmed that Andy Murray had bought the property for £1.8 million.
 It opened as a 15-room five-star hotel in April 2014.

 In April 2015 Cromlix was the venue for the wedding reception of Andy Murray and his wife Kim, and the following year Murray's father and partner Sam Watson were married at the hotel.

+In January 2023, the Murray's moved to self-management of the hotel and closed the hotel for a total refurbishment.
+All of the hotel's 15 bedrooms and bathrooms were renovated as well as the restaurant (renamed The Glasshouse), the bar and all common areas of the hotel, with Kim Murray leading the project in partnership with interior designer, Suzanne Garuda.